 4. Fill out the access form with all pertinent information for your project.
 To do so:Log in using your University NetID.

 - Fill out the form below.

 5. Schedule a Lab Access and Safety Training meeting with the Lab Manager & Coordinator of the Robotics Shared Labs.
 During this meeting, you may also discuss your intended work and to see how space and additional assistance can be provided during your experimentation.

 6. The Lab Manager & Coordinator will then request to activate your i-card for access to the CfA facilities.

 7. For Robotics Pavilion and Highbay projects: Make sure you review your project specific training procedures and ensure that your faculty sponsor has logged the date of your training.

-For Flying in the Arena: If you will be flying quadcopter, etc., contact the lab manager for a time for a Flight Test.
+8. For Flying in the Arena: If you will be flying a quadcopter, etc., contact the lab manager for a time for a Flight Test.
 IRL has a flight simulator and also a small quadcopter for students to practice with prior to testing.
 The first parts of the Flight Test can be conducted with any UAV and the simulator can be used for more complicated maneuvers.
 However, the last part of the Flight Test requires showing the actual maneuvers you will be making with the research platform you will be using during your research.

-- You will receive your application decision via email, then visit Reserve Lab page to reserve your lab time with the IRL Project# you are assigned.
+9. Visit Reserve Lab page to reserve your lab time with the IRL Project# you are assigned.